Biomass Heaters - A Case for Renewable Energy

 EPA adopts first major reduction in wood and pellet stove emissions requirements in 20 years based on Washington State emissions standards.
 Phase 1 of the New Source Performance Standard (NSPS) lowers wood stove emissions to 4.5 gph for wood stoves and 2.5 gph for pellet stoves.

-EPA "Phase 2" NSPS rules further reduce emissions requirements for wood stoves to 2.5 gph for "cord wood" tested stoves, 2.0 gph for "crib" tested stoves.
+New EPA "Phase 2" NSPS rules take effect.
+The rules further reduce emissions requirements for wood stoves to 2.5 gph for "cord wood" tested stoves, 2.0 gph for "crib" tested stoves.
+However, climate activists begin to identify wood stoves - EPA certified or not - and all sources of carbon emissions - fireplaces and gas appliances - as a contributors to climate change.